Improved Approximation Algorithms for Capacitated Network Design and Flexible Graph Connectivity: Introduction

+The following integer program formulates the Cap-$k$-ECSS problem.
+It can be viewed as the natural ``cut covering'' formulation of the problem.
+It has a binary variable $x_e$ for each edge $e$, with the meaning that an edge $e$ is picked iff $x_e=1$, and, for each non-trivial cut, it has a constraint stating that the capacity of the picked edges in the cut is $\geq{k}$.

 The LP (linear programming) relaxation of the above integer program is obtained by replacing $x_e\in\{0,1\}$ by $0\leq x_e\leq 1$, $\forall e\in{E}$.
-The following well-known example shows that the LP relaxation has integrality ratio $\Omega(k)$.
+The following well-known example shows that the LP relaxation has an integrality ratio of $\Omega(k)$; similar examples are given in \cite{CFLP00,CCKK15}.

-The graph $G$ consists of a pair of nodes, and a pair of parallel edges $e_1, e_2$ between the two nodes.
+\begin{example} The graph $G$ consists of two nodes $u,v$, and a pair of parallel edges $e_1, e_2$ between the two nodes.
 Edge $e_1$ has cost zero and capacity $k-1$, and edge $e_2$ has cost~one and capacity $k$.
-A feasible solution of the integer program has cost~one (since $e_2$ must be picked).
+A feasible solution of the integer program has cost one since the edge $e_2$ must be chosen in any feasible solution.
 On the other hand, a feasible solution $x$ to the LP relaxation of cost $1/k$ is given by $x_{e_1}=1, x_{e_2}=1/k$.
+Hence, the integrality ratio of the LP relaxation is $k$ for this example.
+Thus, we face an obstruction for the task of designing any approximation algorithm that achieves approximation ratio $o(k)$ by rounding this LP relaxation. \end{example} }